antoinearnoud/book-fortran/chapter2.md

   myfunction = a + b + c
 end function
 ```
-To call this function into the main program you would write alltogether
+To call this function into the main program you would write altogether
 ```
 program myprogram
   implicit none